gesquivel-tech/power-bi-payments-kpi-dashboard/dax/measures.md

 # DAX Measures

-Suggested DAX measures for the Power BI Payments KPI Dashboard.
+Implemented DAX measures for the Power BI Payments KPI Dashboard.

-These measures are designed to respond correctly to filters, slicers, and visual interactions.
+These measures were used to build KPI cards, interactive visuals, filter-aware calculations, error analysis, SLA monitoring, and SQL validation checks.

 ## Core measures